whatmakeart/modeling-and-fabrication/content/assignments/1-1-technical-drawing-exercises/index.md

 draft: false
 ---

-Watch the sketching videos below.
-These videos show you the needed technical sketching tools.
+The videos below show the needed technical sketching tools.
 They also demonstrate how to practice drawing straight lines freehand.
 This is an important skill for ideation sketching, 3D modeling sketching and isometric crating.
 The videos then demonstrate how to draw an isometric cube with isometric circles on each face of the cube freehand.
 This is followed by a demonstration of how to draw an isometric cube with isometric circles on each face using a t-square, 30 / 60 triangle, and a compass.

 Using loose sheets of paper, <span style="text-decoration: underline;">not</span> in your sketchbooks, do each of the exercises on your own.